Soundproofing a garage door – Create a quieter and more comfortable environment

 Maintain a more consistent temperature in the garage.

-If the garage is part of the home, better insulation can lead to reduced heating expenses.
+If the garage is part of the home, better insulation can lead to lower heating costs.

-This means soundproofing not only contributes to a quieter environment but also to improved indoor comfort and energy efficiency.
+This means that soundproofing not only contributes to a quieter environment, but also to better indoor comfort and energy efficiency.

 Common mistakes when soundproofing a garage door

-To achieve the best possible result, it is important to avoid common mistakes:
+To achieve the best possible results, it is important to avoid common mistakes:

 Using materials that are too heavy

-The garage door’s lift mechanism must be able to handle the weight.
-Choose lightweight yet effective soundproofing materials.
+The garage door's lifting mechanism must be able to handle the weight.
+Choose lightweight but effective soundproofing materials.

-Even small openings can let a lot of sound through.
+Even small openings can allow a lot of sound to pass through.

 Focusing only on the door